Stefanistkuhl/Stefanistkuhl/README.md

 - Java
   - Forced by school
 - Docker
-  - To package my code and deploy it—I *might* have an addiction
+  - To package my code and deploy it-I *might* have an addiction

 #### Stuff I've done
 ```diff